Wajid1905/FitPro_Gym_SQL/README.md

    - Run the `schema.sql` script to set up tables and insert sample data.

 3. **Run Queries**:
-   - Execute each query in `analysis.sql` to explore and analyze the data.
+   - Execute each query in `FitPro_Business_Problems.sql` to explore and analyze the data.

 ---